axiom-data-science/easyavro/README.md

 # Beaker  [![build status](http://git.axiom/axiom/beaker/badges/master/build.svg)](http://git.axiom/axiom/beaker/commits/master)

-A ~~lab assistant~~ python helper for producing and consuming Kafka topics.
+A ~~lab assistant~~ python helper for producing and consuming `avro` schema'd Kafka topics.
 Simplicity and the ability to execute a function for each message consumed is the top priority.
 This is not designed for high throughput.

 ![Beaker](https://upload.wikimedia.org/wikipedia/en/5/59/Beaker_%28Muppet%29.jpg)